-Dating can be tricky for anyone, but if you're HIV+, you have some extra things to think about.
+Dating can be tricky for anyone, but if you are living with HIV (HIV+), you have some extra things to think about.
 Two important things to consider are:

-If you are looking for a positive partner, consider going to places (online and in person) where you will meet other HIV+ people.
+If you are looking for a positive partner, consider going to places (online and in person) where you will meet other people living with HIV.
 These include HIV focused support groups, conferences, or dating websites such as www.hivnet.com, www.pozmatch.com, http://personals.poz.com, www.positivesingles.com, and www.hivpoz.net.

-If it does not matter to you whether your partner is positive or negative, you can focus more on traditional methods -- singles events, places of worship, dating websites like www.match.com, online dating/personals ads, or networking through friends.
+If it does not matter to you whether your partner is positive or negative, you can focus more on traditional methods -- singles events, places of worship, internet dating websites, online dating/personals ads, or networking through friends.

-For many positive women, the big issue is disclosure.
+For many women living with HIV, the big issue is disclosure.
 How and when do you tell?
-There is no one easy or perfect way to tell someone you are HIV+.
-As HIV+ educator and humorist River Huston puts it, "Unless he's in a coma or you have a gun, there is no right time!"
+There is no one easy or perfect way to tell someone you are living with HIV.

-Often, it's not how or when you tell, it's who.
-If a potential partner is going to find your status unacceptable, it may not matter when you tell.
-Similarly, if a person is going to accept you and the diagnosis, timing of disclosure may not matter either (as long as you tell before having sex).
+Often, it is not how or when you tell, but whom you tell.
+If a potential partner is going to find your status unacceptable, it may not matter when you tell him/her.
+Similarly, if a person is going to accept you and your diagnosis, timing of disclosure may not matter (as long as you tell before having sex).